Seeking out the

 Color: Color

-Long before there was Spike Jonze's Her, there was another quirky take on “computer dating” with sentient AI, Steve Barron’s largely forgotten Electric Dreams.
+Long before there was Spike Jonze's Her, there was another quirky take on "computer dating" with sentient AI, Steve Barron's largely forgotten Electric Dreams.
 Lenny Von Dohlen is pitch-perfect as Miles (I think David Schwimmer based his entire acting style on this performance.)
 Miles is an awkward guy who buys a personal computer to help him develop a prototype that will enable buildings to withstand earthquakes.
 Through an improbable only-in-the-'80s happenstance, the computer becomes a self-aware entity with the voice of Bud Court.
-But when the computer assists in wooing Miles' sexy cellist neighbor Cyrano-style via synth-pop music, it soon develops feelings for Madeline (Virginia Madsen) and wants to get Miles out of the way.
+But when the computer assists Miles in wooing' his sexy cellist neighbor Cyrano-style via synth-pop music, it soon develops feelings for the lovely Madeline (Virginia Madsen) and decides to get Miles out of the way.
 The film predicts nearly everything we worry about today regarding our reliance on devices and technology—it just misses a shot of a couple in bed with their backs to each other, playing with their separate digital watches or pocket calculators.

 Twitter Capsule: